 In the United States, 23% of all adults, or over 54 million people, have arthritis.
 There are also many people who suffer from joint pain due to injuries.
+Here are a few joint pain relief ideas.

 Over time, cartilage wears down and depletes through repeated movements and aging.
 Due to this process, tendons and ligaments stretch, and bones rub against each other causing joint inflammation and pain.